mattyoung101/slingshot/README.md

 if sv-parser is not capable of good enough error recovery to be useable, we will have no choice but to move to C++, which in turn will make the LSP side of things a massive pain.

-Alto, to note, this project doubles as my way of learning Rust, so bare with me if it's not idiomatic.
+Also, to note, this project doubles as my way of learning and evaluating Rust, so bare with me if it's not idiomatic.

 ## Licence
 Mozilla Public License v2.0